 Lum Farm: an assortment of gluten free baked goods, potted plants, Dried Fruit, and Assorted Sorbets made with local fruit from their Farm.

 Grandma G’s: Grandma G’s famous fried rice regular or kimchee.
 Served with Peterson’s Upland Farm eggs with Redondo portugese sausage, bacon, or smoked sausage you can also try Granda G’s Sweet Bread French Toast.

 Small Kine Farm: Small Kine Farm is located in Waimanalo.
 They grow Crimini and Portobello mushrooms.
 They also make a mushroom fritter which is so fresh and juicy with a special sauce.
 Yum!

-Hawaiian Style Chili Company: Breakfast plates and Seared Ahi Steak and Shiitake, Kalua Pork, Garlic Shrimp, Gourmet Chili and taro mochi
+Hawaiian Style Chili Company: Breakfast plates and specialty plates include Seared Ahi Steak & Garlic Shrimp

 North Shore Cattle Co.: naturally raised hormone free beef from Haleiwa; all beef Portuguese and andouille sausages; grilled burgers, breakfast specials

 Thai Farmers Association has a 10 acre farm located in Kunia where they grow cucumbers, tomatoes, string beans, daikon, eggplant, kale, chou sum, pak choi, parsley, green onion, squash, pumpkin, hot chili, sweet chili, bananas, sweet potato, broccoli, radish, papaya, snap peas, swiss chard and much more.
 They also will feature free range organic fresh chicken eggs and Taro, Banana, and Ulu Chips.

 Nalo Meli: Beekeeper Howard brings his Windward harvested honey and other local honey products.